-To the probes, connect the instrument output across a convenient resistor (anything above 1k) using the supplied BNC to crocodile clip output lead.
-Connect the probes from CH1 and CH2 also across the resistor.
+Connect the instrument output across a convenient resistor (anything above 1k) using the supplied BNC to crocodile clip output lead.
+Connect the four probes from CH1+, CH1-, CH2+ and CH2- also across the resistor.
+Observe the colour of which probe connects to each of the four input terminals for future use.

 Press OUT and set the generator to 1kHz squarewave with 2V amplitude.
 Press HARM to invoke harmonic analyser mode and select third harmonic.
+Set all probes to x1.

-With both probes set to x1, the measured third harmonic should read 33.33% +/- 0.03%.
-Select x10 on one of the probes and adjust the trimmer in the body of the probe until the third harmonic again reads 33.33%.
+To trim the probes connected to the main inputs.
+Select main voltage inputs in the CH1 and CH2 menu, the measured third harmonic should read 33.33% +/-0.05%.
+Select x10 on one of the probes and adjust the trimmer in the body of the probe until the third harmonic again reads the same value.
 Switch the probe back to x1 and verify that the third harmonic reads the same.
 Repeat the adjustment if necessary.
 Select x10 on the other probe and adjust in the same way.

-To verify the adjustment at a higher frequency, select the 25^{th} harmonic for measurement.
-The reading should be approximately 4% in both x1 and x10 settings.
+To verify the adjustment at 25th select frequency, higher the harmonic measurement.
+The reading should be 4.00% +/-0.5% in both x1 and x10 settings.